Ready to flex spend?

-With the FSA grace period ending on March 15, we've seen a boost in social media activity, as FSA users look to spend their remaining funds before the deadline.
+With the FSA grace period ending on March 15, we've seen a boost in social media activity as FSA users look to spend their remaining funds before the deadline.

-We're here to answer the most-popular FSA grace period questions to help you better manage your FSA money.
+We're here to answer the most-popular FSA grace period questions to help you better manage your FSA funds.
 These are just a few of the most-commonly asked questions, but the answers can help equip you with the knowledge to make this a successful March deadline.

 "If I purchase an Rx item, where do I send the prescription?"

 Over-the-counter products that contain medicated ingredients - such as Tylenol, Advil, Claritin and even some cough drops - require a doctor's prescription for FSA reimbursement.
 In most stores, you need to hand your prescription to the pharmacist and you will be able to use your FSA card with the prescription number you get.

 However, if you shop on FSAstore.com, we have a easy Prescription Process that requests prescriptions from your doctor on your behalf, so you can quickly make your purchase without any hassle.